Enricobazzi/Selection_Eurasian_Lynx_v2/3-Identify_Candidate_Loci/Identify_Candidate_Loci_pcs.md

 ---
-title: "Identify_Candidate_Loci"
+title: "Identify_Candidate_Loci_pcs"
 author: "Enrico"
-date: "23/11/2021"
+date: "2/18/2022"
 output: html_document
 editor_options:
   chunk_output_type: console
 ---

-The strategy adopted to identify loci under selection is a Genome Environment Association (GEA) analysis.
+The strategy adopted to identify loci under selection is a Genome Environment Association (GEA) analysis using the first 5 axes of the PCA of environmental variables as independent predictors.

 ## Redundancy Analysis (RDA)